MESAHub/mesa/docs/source/using_mesa/building_inlists.rst

 The main modules of MESA (other than **star**) are the :ref:`eos`, the :ref:`kap`, the :ref:`atm`, the nuclear reactions.
 In this section of the inlist, you'll have to make choices for which atmosphere and nuclear reactions network you want to use, as well as which nuclear reactions rates you want to use.
 You will also specify here some information about your starting model, and about the output of the evolution.
 Here we describe only some of the most commonly used controls.
-For a complete list of available controls see :ref:`list-starjob`.
+For a complete list of available controls see :ref:`reference/star_job:star_job`.

 starting model
 --------------